-The World Pride Parade in NYC last Sunday was marred with long gaps in between participating teams, sponsors, organizations, floats, etc. Gaps were so long that it bored the ones watching the parade, including us.
-It was a beautiful day, and at some point, it started to shower a bit, but the sun prevailed over the rain.
+The World Pride Parade in NYC last Sunday was marred with long gaps between participating teams, sponsors, organizations, floats, and etc. The gaps were so long that it bored the ones watching the parade, including us.
+It was a beautiful day; at some point, it started to shower a bit, but the sun prevailed over the rain.
 After four hours of watching the parade, we decided to call it a day.
 We could not soldier on to wait for the rest of the participants.
 Two hours later, the crowd was thinning where we stood, and everybody seemed to be looking for bathrooms which were hard to find unless you’re a New Yorker who knows the area.

-Stonewall Inn is the birthplace of Pride.
-Half a century ago, members of the LGBT community had enough of police harassment that they decided to take a stand of such inhumane treatment.
+As you know, Stonewall Inn is the birthplace of Pride.
+Half a century ago, members of the LGBT community had enough of police harassment to take a stand against such inhumane treatment.
 Yes, the first Pride was a riot!
 It was the tipping point that led to protests in the years to come.
-Though Pride nowadays is accused of commercialization, pride parade participants still use the event to be political on issues that matter, not just to the LGBT community, but also on race, feminism, social inequalities, and more.
+Though Pride nowadays is accused of commercialization, pride parade participants still use the event to be political on issues that matter, not just to the LGBT community but also to race, feminism, social inequalities, and more.
 Every Pride around the world has roots in activism that rejects heteronormativity, patriarchy, and other social conventions.

 Stockholm in 2021